 Die Europäischen Revolutionen

-Die Europäischen Revolutionen is the book from which Out of Revolution was written.
-The English language edition is not a translation, however.
-Rosenstock-Huessy re-wrote the book with the help of friends.
-This German original is differently organized and has a different text.
+Die Europäischen Revolutionen is the book on which Out of Revolution was based, but the English-language edition is not a translation.
+With the help of American friends, Rosenstock-Huessy re-wrote the book for Americans, reversing the order of its chapters to make recent history the point of entry to the sequence of revolutions that forged Europe.
+This German original is chronologically organized and has quite a different text.

 Paperback, 584 pages.